The Difference Between Speech Delays and Autism

 - Learning disabilities

 If your child is not speaking by the age of 18-24 months, this can be a reason to suspect a speech delay, and you should look for certain signs to determine whether or not it may be related to autism.
-Fortunately, these signs are fairly easy to spot, even for non professionals, so you can decide whether or not early intervention for autism may be required.
+Fortunately, these signs are fairly easy to spot, even for non-professionals, so you can decide whether or not early intervention for autism may be required.
+It is important to evaluate both expressive and receptive language delays, as language disorders can present in different ways, affecting either the ability to express thoughts or to understand spoken language.

 If you start to suspect that your child might be suffering from a speech delay, watch out for the following signs and symptoms of autism speech development problems: